 Applicants should have completed graduate degrees and demonstrated potential leadership capacity in their home countries.
 They are expected to show strong promise and appropriate preparation (including facility in English) to enable them to benefit from a period at Harvard.
 Further, they are expected to have made, or intend to make, a commitment to a career in health for which participation in the Program will be of significant value.
 Applications may come from any relevant discipline or profession (e.g., medicine, law, public health, economics, management, and social sciences).

-For more information about the Program you are welcome to watch:
+For more information about the Program you are welcome to watch and read from the links below:

 - Takemi Program 30th Anniversary Symposium Video